-Local organizations can play a pivotal role in ensuring public understanding, providing opportunities for public debate, and cooperation with government plans.
-Organizations can ensure that new locations are ready and provide support to recent migrants.
+Local organizations can play a pivotal role in ensuring public understanding, providing possibility for public debate and cooperation with government plans when they are the best course of action for local communities.
+Ensure that new locations are ready and provide support to recent migrants.